xrq-phys/xblis/README_SVE.md

    - enable the use of the FCMLA instruction in the zgemm microkernel

 Note:
-The VLA microkernel uses vector prefetch instructions, which (to this day) are not yet supported in gem5.
+The VLA microkernels uses vector prefetch instructions, which (to this day) are not yet supported in gem5.
 This negatively impacts measured performance when running in the gem5 simulator.